spatialos/gdk-for-unity/docs/modules/mobile/cloud-deploy.md

 1. [Start your Android Emulator in Android Studio](https://developer.android.com/studio/run/managing-avds) or connect your Android device to your development machine.
 1. In your Unity Editor, select **SpatialOS** > **Launch mobile client** > **Android for cloud**.
-1. Play the game on your Android device or emulator.
+1. Play the game on your device or emulator.

 ### iOS Simulator or iOS device